SALES TAX COMPLIANCE TIPS

 This will then give you a good indication of what taxes you’re going to have to deal with.
 You can always liaise with a company that specializes in sales tax support to assist you with being tax compliant.

-Well now, I do hope that cleared up some of the worries you may have been having about taxes.
+Well now, I do hope that cleared up some of the worries you may have been having about SALES TAX COMPLIANCE.
 Sadly, we all have to pay taxes.

 Now that is all sorted, you can go back to your painting.